cislrpi/logger-js/README.md

 Configuration
 =============
-As stated above, the logger uses the `cog.json` file in the current working directory to set itself up.
+As stated above, the logger uses the `cog.json` file in the current working directory to configure itself.
 By default, the logger will always log to console and be set to a level of `info`.
 This can be tuned, as well as adding additional transports, by adding a `logging` block to the `cog.json`, using the following keys:
 ```
 {
   logging: {